 - Although the competition component of the festival is not emphasized, you are effectively being ranked against the other participants in each level.
 If you score high, you may be considered either as an alternate or winner of your level.
 Only about 10-15% will receive that honor, so you can do really well but not well enough to move on.

-- The state festivals rotates between Fayetteville and other venues far away, like Little Rock and Jonesboro.
+- The state festivals rotates between Fayetteville and other venues several hours away, like Little Rock, Arkadelphia, and Jonesboro.

 ♫ Piano Guild – Late Spring